An infinite class of quantum codes derived from duadic constacyclic codes: Quantum codes from duadic constacyclic codes

 \begin{proposition} Let $p$ be a prime number in the form $8k+7$ or $8k+5$ for some non-negative integer $k$.
 Then for each $j\ge 1$ we have $p \nmid 2^{2j-1}+1$. \end{proposition}

 \begin{proof} For each $j\ge 1$ we have $p \nmid 2^{2j-1}+1$ if and only if $2^{2j} \not\equiv -2 \pmod p$.
 This condition is equivalent to $-2$ being a quadratic non-residue modulo $p$.
 Moreover, by \cite[Article 113]{Gauss}, we have $-2$ is quadratic non-residue modulo all primes in the form $8k+7$ or $8k+5$.
-This implies the result. \end{proof}
+This implies the result. $\square$\end{proof}

 Hence if $n_1$ has only prime factors in the form $8k+7$ or $8k+5$, then the assumptions of Corollary \ref{C:Quantum} are satisfied.
-Therefore, there are infinitely many such values of $n_1$.

 Next we discuss other features of the above families of quantum codes.
-First, it should be mentioned that changing the odd-like duadic code in Theorem \ref{T:3} and Corollary \ref{C:Quantum} can result in a non-equivalent code and improve the minimum distance.
-Second, these results hold for both cyclic and $\omega$-constacyclic codes of length $n$ over $\F_4$, and, as we saw in Example \ref{EX:1}, changing the type of code can result in a non-equivalent code with different parameters.
+First, it should be mentioned that changing the odd-like duadic code in Theorem \ref{T:3} and Corollary \ref{C:Quantum} (using a different splitting that is given by $\mu_{-2}$) can result in a non-equivalent code with a better minimum distance.
+Second, these results hold for both cyclic and $\omega$-constacyclic codes of length $n$ over $\F_4$, and, as we observed in Example \ref{EX:1}, changing the (cyclic-constacyclic) type of code can result in a non-equivalent code with different parameters.

-Next we reveal that our construction is capable of producing infinite families of good quantum codes in the sense of the following corollary.
+Next, we show that our construction is capable of producing infinite families of good quantum codes in the sense of the following corollary.

 \begin{corollary} (1) Let $\delta$ be an arbitrary positive integer.
-Then there exists an infinite family of quantum duadic codes with minimum distance $d>\delta$ and non-zero asymptotic rate.
+Then, there exists an infinite family of quantum duadic codes with minimum distance $d>\delta$ and non-zero asymptotic rate.

-(2) For each integer $i\ge 0$, there exists an infinite family of quantum duadic code with parameters $[[n,3^i,d\ge \sqrt{\frac{n}{3^i}}]]_2$. \end{corollary}
+(2) For each integer $i\ge 0$, there exists an infinite family of quantum duadic code with parameters $[\![n,3^i,d\ge \sqrt{\frac{n}{3^i}} ]\!]_2$. \end{corollary}

 \begin{proof}